 This Apple Lavender Galette is a rustic and aromatic dessert with fresh apples, dried lavender buds, and a flaky homemade crust.
 It's easier to make than a pie, but it's just as delicious and is sure to impress everyone!

-This Apple Lavender Galette is the perfect recipe if you have fall apples to use and it will make your kitchen smell amazing while baking!
-Galettes look impressive but are actually very easy to make.
-You can even use store-bought pie crust if you want, but a homemade crust always hits the spot.
-You can serve this dessert with ice cream, whipped cream, or just by itself.
-And just like a lot of desserts or pastries, this galette is delicious with coffee the next day!
+You can use store-bought pie crust if you want, but a homemade pie crust always hits the spot.
+Serve this dessert with ice cream, whipped cream, or just by itself.
+And just like many desserts or pastries, this galette is delicious with coffee the next day!

 What is a Galette?

-What Crust to use for a Galette
+What Type of Crust to Use for a Galette

-What's great about a galette is you can use different types of dough for the crust.
-In this recipe, I made a simple pie crust that results in a flaky but slightly dense crust.
 You can also use puff pastry like my Easy Puff Pastry Recipe or even pizza dough.
 Each version will be slightly different but just as easy to assemble and just as delicious!
 This pie crust recipe is very easy but, of course, you can use a store-bought crust as well.

-How to Make this Apple Lavender Dessert
+How to Make an Apple Lavender Galette

-Tips to Make the Best Galette Ever
+Expert Tips to Make the Best Galette Ever

-- For the pie crust, make sure your butter and water are super COLD.
+- For the pie crust, make sure your butter and water are super cold.
 Make a glass of ice water before you start making the crust and the water will be super cold when you are ready to add it.

 - If you are using your hands to mix in the butter, run them under cold water first so your hands don't melt the butter.